xNok/concourse-pipeline-maker/README.md

-Concourse pipeline maker - Generate Conconse pipeline from smaller chunks
+Concourse pipeline maker - Generate Concourse pipeline from smaller chunks
 ===

 ## Objectif

+> There is a real need to facilitate the reuse in concourse pipelines

+> If you took are managing micro-services you know that there is no native way in Concourse to make batch modifications in pipelines and to historicize these changes.

+> A pipeline of 1000 lines is a bit difficult to manage

 The primary goal of this tool is to generate the pipeline manifest required by the ressource [concourse-pipeline-resource](https://github.com/concourse/concourse-pipeline-resource).